metareflection/kappybara-mcp/README.md

 ## How It Works

 1. The MCP server exposes Kappa simulation capabilities through the Model Context Protocol
-2. LLMs can call the `run_kappa_simulation` tool with Kappa code and parameters
+2. LLMs can call the `run_kappa_simulation` tool with Kappa code (using kappybara syntax) and parameters
-3. The server first tries to use KaSim (compiled binary) for faster execution
-4. If KaSim is not available, it falls back to the Kappybara Python library
+3. The server uses the Kappybara Python library to parse the model and run the simulation
-5. Results are returned as CSV data that can be analyzed or visualized
+4. Results are returned as JSON with stdout, stderr, and CSV output that can be analyzed or visualized

 ## References